P-p-H-d/mlib/doc/DEV.md

 ======================

 1) Check that all test pass on all primary systems.
-   Run 'make check' or 'make checkall' on all primary systems.
+   Run 'make check' on all primary systems.
    No error shall be reported.
+   This is integrated in Continuous Integration.

 2) Check that no undefined behavior, nor data race, ... is reported by sanitizer:
    Run 'make sanitize'  in tests folder on a system.
    This needs at least GCC 7
+   This is integrated in Continuous Integration.

 3) Check that coverage is reasonable.
    Run 'make coverage' and analyze result.